 Magnus fled eastward to Gautland, and then to Denmark.
 At that time there was in Gautland an earl, Karl Sonason, who was a great and ambitious man.
 Magnus the Blind and his men said, wherever they happened to meet with chiefs, that Norway lay quite open to any great chieftain who would attack it; for it might well be said there was no king in the country, and the kingdom was only ruled by lendermen, and, among those who had most sway, there was, from mutual jealousy, most discord.
 Now Karl, being ambitious of power, listens willingly to such speeches; collects men, and rides west to Viken, where many people, out of fear, submit to him.
-When Thiostolf Alason and Amunde heard of this, they went with the men they could get together, and took King Inge with them.
+When Thjostolf Alason and Amunde heard of this, they went with the men they could get together, and took King Inge with them.
 They met Earl Karl and the Gautland army eastward in Krokaskog, where there was a great battle and a great defeat, King Inge gaining the victory.
 Munan Ogmundson, Earl Karl's mother's brother, fell there.
-Ogmund the father of Munan was a son of Earl Orm Eilifson. and Sigrid a daughter of Earl Fin Arnason.
-Astrid.
-Ogmund's daughter, was the mother of Earl Karl.
+Ogmund, the father of Munan, was a son of Earl Orm Eilifson, and Sigrid, a daughter of Earl Fin Arnason.
+Astrid, Ogmund's daughter, was the mother of Earl Karl.
 Many others of the Gautland people fell at Krokaskog; and the earl fled eastward through the forest.
 King Inge pursued them all the way out of the kingdom; and this expedition turned out a great disgrace to them.
-So say Kolle :---
+So says Kolle:- "I must proclaim how our great lord Coloured deep red his ice-cold sword; And ravens played with Gautland bones, Their silly jests were well repaid,- In Krokaskog their laugh was laid: Thy battle power was then well tried, And they who won may now deride."
+And wolves heard Gautlanders' last groans.